hph86/ghenga/doc/API.md

 # Introduction

 This document provides a high-level overview of the REST API.
-Ghenga manages roughly the following entities:

- * People
- * Companies
- * Activities
- * Events
- * Users
+The objects ghenga manages are described in the file [Models.md](Models.md).

+All objects have a `version` attribute, which is automatically incremented with each new version of the same object.
+On update (via `PUT`), the latest version known to the client must be submitted.
+If the version in the database has increased in the meantime, the update fails and the user can be informed that someone else has modified the same object.

 # Endpoints